iv4xr-project/iv4xr-se-plugin/README.md

 Before starting the build of the solution, make sure a correct build configuration is selected.
 Either **Debug** or **Release** configuration and the **x64** platform.

+## API

+The network protocol is based on [JSON-RPC 2.0](https://www.jsonrpc.org/specification).
+The protocol (individual API) is now more stable than in the beginning of the development, but it's still possible it will change as we learn new things.

+For an up to date list of provided API calls see the interface `ISpaceEngineers` in the project **`Ivxr.PlugIndependentLib`** (it currently resides [here](https://github.com/iv4xr-project/iv4xr-se-plugin/blob/main/Source/Ivxr.PlugIndependentLib/Control/ISpaceEngineers.cs)).

+You can also check out the [JvmClient](https://github.com/iv4xr-project/iv4xr-se-plugin/tree/main/JvmClient) in this repository for client side implementation of the interface in Kotlin and examples how to use it.

 ## Architecture Overview

 Overview of the solution projects: